Shetty4L/walterbot/nlu_data/interrogation.md

 - how much does it prey on your mind
 - do you not have a conscience
 - don't you feel guilty
+- don't you want to stop others from making the same mistakes you did
+- help us stop your accomplices from harming people

 ## intent: empathise
 - i understand why you did this